-What Is Hypochlorous Acid?
+What Is Hypochlorous?

 This makes HOCl a very impressive pathogen killer, while also being gentle enough to use on your eyelids.
 It’s completely free of the toxic surfactants or detergents found in other anti-pathogen solutions.

-The Science Behind Hypochlorous Acid
+The Science Behind Hypochlorous

 HOCl can be made by combining chlorine gas and water.
 This results in a very weak acid solution.